assetgraph/assetgraph/README.rst

   manifest (`CACHE`, `NETWORK`, `REMOTE`).
 The value is an array with an item for each entry in the section.
 Refer to the source for details.

-The method is asynchronous; you must provide a callback which is to be called like this (standard node style): `cb(err, parseTree)`.

 asset.markDirty()